gro-intelligence/api-client/docs/authentication.md

 If you don't want to enter a password or token each time, you can save the token as an environment variable.
 In some of the sample code, it is assumed that you have the token saved to your environment variables as `GROAPI_TOKEN`.

 Please consult your OS or IDE documentation for the most accurate and up-to-date information on how to set environment variables.
 The links below should provide some guidance on how to do this for your preferred environment.

-### For Windows 10:
+### For Windows 10

-For Anaconda, please refer to [Anaconda's Documentation](https://anaconda-project.readthedocs.io/en/latest/user-guide/tasks/work-with-variables.html)
+For Anaconda, please refer to [Anaconda's Documentation](https://anaconda-project.readthedocs.io/en/latest/user-guide/tasks/work-with-variables.html).

-If you are using Windows Powershell, you can refer to [Windows' Documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-6) or  .
+If you are using Windows Powershell, you can refer to [Windows' Documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-6).

-### For Mac:
+### For Mac

 You can find official instructions for setting environment variables from [Apple's Stack Exchange](https://apple.stackexchange.com/questions/106778/how-do-i-set-environment-variables-on-os-x), or as quick guide you can follow these steps:

-1. Open up your terminal and type `open ~/.bash_profile`
+1. Open your terminal and type `echo $SHELL` to determine what shell you are using.
+2. If the result is `/bin/bash` then run `open ~/.bashrc`.
+If the result is `/bin/zsh`, then run `open ~/.zshrc`.
+If you are using another shell, please reference your shell-specific documentation.
-2. Add the following line: `export GROAPI_TOKEN="YOUR TOKEN HERE"`
+3. In that file, add the following line: `export GROAPI_TOKEN="YOUR TOKEN HERE"`
-3. Save the file and close any shells you have open.
+4. Save the file and close any shells you have open.
 The environment variable should be available next time you open a shell.